Back to all guides

 One Highlight Header

-Draw one highlighter bar.
-Let it be imperfect.
-Write a small title over it: today, now, small things, Tuesday, home, after work.
+Use a highlighter, pen, and paper combination you have already tested together.
+Draw one imperfect bar, let it dry for the product's stated time, then write a small title over it: today, now, small things, Tuesday, home, after work.

 Leave a little color visible on both ends of the title.
 That is what makes it feel like a header instead of a word you colored in.